 Laguna Ojo de Liebre Campground

-Description: This waterfront campground is located on the Ojo de Liebre lagoon and is only open from December through March during whale season.
+Laguna Ojo de Liebre Campground is a waterfront campground located on the Ojo de Liebre lagoon near Guerrero Negro.
+It is only open from December through March during whale season.
 If you’re lucky, you can actually see and hear the whales from your campsite on shore.
 Amenities include palapas, pit toilets, trash cans, a restaurant, a small whale exhibit, and whale-watching boat tours.
 No hook-ups or cell phone service.

 San Ignacio